Video Game: Prince of Persia: Warrior Within

 - Dual-World Gameplay: The Island Of Time has to be explored in the past and present with decay changing pathways and accessibility and the characters present.

-- Early-Bird Cameo: The hooded figure in the final cutscene becomes very important in the second game, though he was replaced with The Other Darrin.
+- Early-Bird Cameo: The hooded figure in the final cutscene becomes very important in the third game, though he was replaced with The Other Darrin.

 - Escape Sequence: The Dahaka chases.